openstack/nova/doc/source/cli/nova-manage.rst

-    the cell and the hosts are deleted successfully with ``--force`` option, 1 if a cell with that uuid could not be found, 2 if host mappings were found for the cell (cell not empty) without ``--force`` option, and 3 if there are instances mapped to the cell (cell not empty).
+    the cell and the hosts are deleted successfully with ``--force`` option, 1 if a cell with that uuid could not be found, 2 if host mappings were found for the cell (cell not empty) without ``--force`` option, and 3 if there are instances mapped to the cell (cell not empty), 4 if there are instance mappings to the cell but all instances have been deleted in the cell.

 ``nova-manage cell_v2 list_hosts [--cell_uuid <cell_uuid>]``